Sum of Measures 1—5 (Total Package)

 |Measure||Amount (Local)||Amount (USD)||Details||Update||Source|

-(i) No amount/estimate: March 20, Bank Negara Malaysia (BNM) lowered the Statutory Reserve Requirement (SRR) Ratio by 100 basis points to 2%.
-May 5, SRR remains at 2%; and (ii) May 5, Bank Negara Malaysia (BNM) announced that Malaysian Government Securities (MGS) and Malaysian Government Investment Issues (MGII) can be used by banking institutions to fully meet the Statutory Reserve Requirement (SRR) compliance effective May 16.
+(i) No amount/estimate: 20 March 2020, Bank Negara Malaysia (BNM) lowered the Statutory Reserve Requirement (SRR) Ratio by 100 basis points to 2%.
+5 May 2020, SRR remains at 2%.
+20 January 2021, SRR remains unchanged at 2%; (ii) 5 May 2020, Bank Negara Malaysia (BNM) announced that Malaysian Government Securities (MGS) and Malaysian Government Investment Issues (MGII) can be used by banking institutions to fully meet the SRR compliance effective 16 May 2020.
 This flexibility is available until May 31, 2021.
 This measure will release approximately MYR16 billion worth of liquidity into the banking system.
+20 January 2021, BNM announced the extension of the flexibility for banking institutions to use MGS and MGII to meet the SRR compliance until 31 December 2022.
+Since March 2020, the reduction in the SRR ratio by 100 basis points and flexibility to recognize MGS and MGII as part of SRR compliance have released approximately MYR46 billion worth of liquidity into the banking system.

 |01C - Forex operations info_outline|

 |02B - Support policies for long-term lending info_outline|